Fire and rescue services

 Terrorism is a threat in Venezuela.

-Colombian terrorist groups, such as the ELN (El Ejército de Liberación Nacional), and criminal gangs are active along Venezuela's borders with:
+Armed groups, such as the ELN (Ejército de Liberación Nacional) and criminal gangs, are active along Venezuela's borders with Colombia and Brazil.

-The Venezuelan military conducts searches and arrests in border regions, but threats remain.
-Troop movements and border closures can occur at short notice.
+The Venezuelan military conducts searches and arrests in border regions.
+Border closures can occur at short notice.

 More information: